arackaf/micro-graphql-react/docs/docs/README.md

 | `client`  | Manually pass in a client to be used for this query, which will override the default client|
 | `active`  | If passed, and if false, disables any further query loading.
 If not specified, the hook will update automatically, as expected |

-Be sure to use the `compress` tag to remove un-needed whitespace from your query text, since it will be sent via HTTP GET—for more information, see [here](./docs/readme-compress.md).
+Be sure to use the `compress` tag to remove un-needed whitespace from your query text, since it will be sent via HTTP GET.
+For more information, see [here](./docs/readme-compress.md).

 An even better option would be to use my [persisted queries helper](https://github.com/arackaf/generic-persistgraphql).
 This not only removes the entire query text from your network requests altogether, but also from your bundled code.